allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 > The final layer in the box is Hardware.
 This is a static layer that has a finite capacity.
 The CPU can only process
 > so many instructions per second, memory can only hold so much data, I/O channels are limited data transfer rates, disks
 > have a fixed capacity.
-It hardly needs to be said that if you don't have enough capacity in your hardware, your
+It hardly needs to be said that if you don’t have enough capacity in your hardware, your
-> application's performance will suffer.
+> application’s performance will suffer.
 Given the direct impact that hardware has on performance, all investigations
 > must start here.

 Our main task, when investigating this layer is to understand *what* and *how* shared hardware resources are used by our application.
 Given this knowledge we can move up “the box” understanding how each next layer utilises resources and what impact it has on overall performance as seen by the end user.

-If you are familiar with [Brendan Gregg's](http://www.brendangregg.com) [Linux Observability Tools](http://www.brendangregg.com/Perf/linux_observability_tools.png) diagram (presented below), you can clearly see that tool selection under Linux operating system is overwhelming.
+If you are familiar with [Brendan Gregg’s](http://www.brendangregg.com) [Linux Observability Tools](http://www.brendangregg.com/Perf/linux_observability_tools.png) diagram (presented below), you can clearly see that tool selection under Linux operating system is overwhelming.

 ![Linux Observability Tools](/img/articles/2015-02-26-digging-into-the-system/linux_observability_tools.png)

 Most of them require extensive knowledge on system internals, how to use them and how to read the results.
-These are exactly the reasons why I think sysdig is a great tool for everyone involved in performance troubleshooting: it's flexible, extensible and it's easy to learn.
+These are exactly the reasons why I think sysdig is a great tool for everyone involved in performance troubleshooting: it’s flexible, extensible and extremely easy to learn.

 In the next couple of sections I will try to convince you to the above statement showing you how sysdig works on the kernel level, what capabilities it has and how you can leverage its power in everyday work.